Diagnosed with cancer

 At Cancer Treatment Centers of America, we have a very robust integrative oncology program.
 Integrative oncology is taking those conventional oncology treatments and integrating those with therapies like acupuncture, naturopathic medicine, chiropractic, nutrition.
 To blend those together and to create the most appropriate treatment plan for that individual patient at that moment in time.

 Receiving a diagnosis of cancer can be a frightening thing.
-The good news is that today is probably the most exciting time in history in terms of the treatment of cancer.
-Options that didn’t exist a few months ago indeed didn’t exist a few years ago, like the ability to genomically profile a tumor, and to take that individualized fingerprint of that cancer may direct us to tailor treatment in concrete ways.
+The good news is that today is probably the most exciting time in history in terms of cancer treatment.
+Options that didn’t exist a few months ago indeed didn’t exist a few years ago.
+The ability to genomically profile a tumor and take that individualized fingerprint of that cancer may direct us to tailor treatment in concrete ways.

-We believe that in the future, many more patients with several different tumor types will potentially be able to benefit from the advances in precision medicine.
+We believe that in the future.
+Many more patients with several different tumor types will potentially be able to benefit from the advances in precision medicine.